kelvinyelyen/arcane-flask/README.md

 1. Clone the repository.
 2. Install dependencies using `pip install -r requirements.txt`.
-3. Configure the email service settings in `config.py`.
+3. Setup environment variable for mailgun in `.env.local`.
 4. Run the app with `python app.py`.

 ## License